sollecitom/software-product-development-blog/content/posts/2023/2023-10-07-on-managing-and-measuring.md

 ## A bit of theory

-Before we dig deeper into why I believe you don't need metrics to manage, a few definitions.
+Before we dig deeper into why I believe you don't need metrics to manage, let's go over a few definitions.

 ### Measurement